2023 FIFA Women's World Cup broadcasting rights: In Australia

-In Australia, FIFA sold broadcasting rights to the entire event to Optus Sports in June 2021 In October 2022, rights to 15 games were on sold to Seven Network These games included four round of 16 games, two quarter-finals, the semi-finals, and the final, along with all of the Matildas games.
-This raised public criticism, with many arguing that the entire tournament should've been sold by FIFA in a way which ensured it was free-to-air, as the 2022 (men's) World Cup in Qatar was on the SBS.
+In Australia, FIFA sold broadcasting rights to the entire event to Optus Sport in June 2021 In October 2022, rights to 15 games were sold to Seven Network.
+These games included four round of 16 games, two quarter-finals, the semi-finals, and the final, along with all of the Matildas games.
+This raised public criticism, with many arguing that the entire tournament should have been sold by FIFA in a way which ensured it was free-to-air, as the 2022 (men's) World Cup in Qatar was on the SBS.
 In comparison to the men's tournament the women's tournament is not on Australia's anti-siphoning list which enables free-to-air networks greater ability to gain rights to events on the list.